-7.3.1 Table 7.2 below presents a summary of the consultation meetings held as part of the EIA process from August 2016 to May 2017.
-This is intended to record the key meetings only, and not the on-going consultation as described above which included meetings in July 2017 and September 2017 to discuss consultee comments on the draft ES.
-As previously noted, consultation is an iterative and ongoing feature of the proposed scheme, so will also continue beyond that which is reported within the ES.
+7.3.1 Table 7.2 presents a summary of the consultation meetings held as part of the EIA process from January 2017 to March 2018.
+This is intended to record the key meetings only, and not the on-going consultation as described above which included meetings in April 2018 to discuss consultee comments on the draft ES.
+As previously noted, consultation is an iterative and ongoing feature of the proposed scheme, so will also continue beyond that reported within this ES.